kashiluntan/machine_learning/Data Analysis/Assignment-01-Numpy/README.md

 The goal of this challenge is to get familiar with the Numpy library, manipulate multidimensional arrays and apply some linear algebra operations without using `for` loops.

-There is no `make` for this challenge as all will happen in the Notebook.
-You will get visual confirmation of the correct answer by looking at the output below the cell.

 In your terminal, please run:

 ```bash
 jupyter notebook Challenge.ipynb
 ```

+You will get visual confirmation of the correct answer by looking at the output below the cell.

 Have fun!